 The government Marketplace needs permission to look at your tax return

-As part of their automated renewal process, the government needs to be able to see your tax information to decide if you qualify for a 2019 tax credit and for how much.
+As part of its automated renewal process, the government needs to be able to see your tax information to decide if you qualify for a 2020 tax credit and for how much.

 There could be an inconsistency in your enrollment information